 The bill passed unanimously in both the Senate and the House was slated for signing by Gov. Inslee.
 Unfortunately, because of the unprecedented impacts that have emerged because of the COVID pandemic, newer legislative programs, including Washington State's Industrial Symbiosis program were sidelined.

 CSI SUPPORTING PILOT PROJECTS IN NW COMMUNITIES

-We believe the future for NW industrial symbiosis is bright.
+We believe the future for PNW industrial symbiosis is bright.
 We're continuing to identify the most promising Industrial Symbiosis sites across the NW and are actively helping potential pilot communities by bringing innovative ideas and partners to the table.
 Already, we're exploring opportunities with Spokane, Kennewick, Port Angeles, Centralia, Raymond, Goldendale, Skamania County, Tacoma, Portland and Tenino.